 Applicants who wish to open a new claim for Pennsylvania unemployment insurance can do so by either calling the Unemployment Insurance Agency or through the Internet.
 However, the option to file your claim through the internet is available 24X7.

-Here’s a list from where you can apply for UI Benefits to the corresponding offices:
+Apply for UI Benefits to the corresponding offices

-Based on the County in which you live, you can send your application to the following office addresses too-
+Based on the County in which you live, you can send your application to the following office addresses to:

 |If you reside in these Counties:||Then Application should be mailed to:|

 |Berks, Lehigh, Montgomery, Northampton||Allentown UC Service Center 160 W. Hamilton St., Ste 500 Allentown, PA 18101-1994|

 |Chester, Delaware, Lancaster, Lebanon||Lancaster UC Service Center 36 East Grant Ave.
 Lancaster, PA 17602|